dddrrreee/cs140e-20win/labs/5-replay/PRELAB.md

    4. Do a `read` on the pipe.
 When it returns send a kill to the child.
    5. Check the return value of `kill`!
 In particular if it has an error it should only be `ESRCH` (see `useful-examples`).

+Make sure you test this code!
+If the parent crashes, it should never leave a child running.